Fruit Trees For Sale at Butternut Farm

 Honey Crisp: Crisp texture, sweet flesh and balanced acidity make this apple a truly unique eating experience.
 Low susceptibility to apple scab also makes it a good choice for a low spray orchard.
 Good for eating, cider, sauce and pies.

-Macoun: Snappy fresh eating in an early October ripening apple.
-A regional New England apple that is a favorite of many.
-Fresh eating and sauce.
+Macoun: Snappy fresh eating in an apple that ripens in early October.
+A regional New England favorite that is also good for sauce and pies.

-Gala: The most widely planted U.S variety.
+Gala: SOLD OUT!
+The most widely planted U.S variety.
 Sweet and crisp apple on a productive and annually bearing tree.

 Cortland: Tried and true September multipurpose apple.
 An annual cropping tree that is easy to prune and care for.
 Cortland also has a slow to brown flesh making it great for slices.
 Fresh eating, sauce, and baking.